 Since most of our readers spend a lot of time in tick habitat, we’re sharing these symptoms of the most common tick-borne illnesses.
 If you do get infected, getting treatment early is important, so we hope this helps keep you all safe.
-(And if you want to know how to prevent tick bites, check out last weeks article.)
+(And if you want to know how to prevent tick bites, check out this article.)

 The first case of this disease was reported in Old Lyme, Connecticut in 1975.
 Today, about 300,000 people are diagnosed with lyme disease every year in the United States with the Northeast and Great Lakes regions accounting for the vast majority of these cases.
 Over the last ten to 15 years, deer ticks have also moved into Canada, thanks to a changing climate creating new habitats further north, and they’ve brought with them a variety of tick-borne diseases including Lyme.
 In fact, reported cases have increased from 144 in 2009 to 987 in 2016.
 (Our Canadian readers might be interested in this article about difficulties they might have in getting diagnosed and treated.)